ericsonga/APCSAReview/_sources/Unit4-Iteration/topic-4-2-for-loops.rst

 |CodingEx| **Coding Exercise**

 What do you think will happen when you run the code below?
-How would it change if you changed line 11 to <code>i = 3</code>?
+How would it change if you changed line 11 to initialize i's value to 3?

 .. activecode:: lcfcp1
    :language: java